 21. Charity Water

 Check out these minimal yet stylish hats by Charity Water.
 They aren’t flashy or overly swaggy, but they’re high quality, fashionable, and will look good on anyone.
-Solid choice for swag.
+Solid corporate swag idea.

 22. Whole Foods